-Admitted AUS students who score below 71, but above 37, on the TOEFL or below 6.0, but above 3.0, on the IELTS (Academic Version), may study in the Bridge Program.
-Those who score below 37 on the TOEFL or 3.0 on the IELTS have the option to enroll in a special program to raise their score to 37 (or 3.0 on the IELTS) or above so that they may enroll in the Bridge Program.
-Registration in the Bridge Program levels is determined by TOEFL or IELTS, and placement test scores.
+Admitted AUS students who score between 32 (400) and 70 (527) on the TOEFL or between 4.5 and 5.5 on the IELTS (Academic Version) may study in the Bridge Program.
+Students with lower scores have the option to enroll in the Outreach Program, depending on their scores, to improve their English level to meet the requirements of the Bridge Program.
+Registration in the Bridge Program and special Outreach Program courses is strictly determined by TOEFL and IELTS scores.